 Generally, narcissists can be pretentious.
 In other words, they think that they are better than others, and continuously seek out praise.

 Having a narcissist in your life may be maddening and emotionally challenging.
 You may feel like your whole relationship with this person revolves around them, leaving no room for yourself and your emotions.
-It can be easy to feel judged by this person.
-You may even feel exhausted by this individual’s demands.
+It’s easy to feel judged by this person.
+You might even feel exhausted by this person’s demands.

 Narcissistic Personality Disorder is one of several types of personality disorders.
 Despite the inflated confidence that narcissists portray, they often have extremely fragile self-esteem.
 Even the slightest criticism can harm their self-esteem.